nicklockwood/layout/README.md

         }
     }

-Using a Layout-based `UITableViewCell` is also possible, but slightly more involved.
+Using a Layout-based `UITableViewCell` is also possible.
 There are two ways to define a `UITableViewCell` in XML - either directly inside your table XML, or in a standalone file.
-A cell template defined inside the table XML might look like this:
+A cell template defined inside the table XML might look something like this:

     <UITableView
         backgroundColor="#fff"